 Tributaries of larger rivers and headwater streams (3260) are a priority habitat type for restoration due to their unfavourable-bad conservation status.
 Large-scale conservation and restoration measures of this habitat are needed, mainly outside the Natura 2000 network, where most of the habitat is located.
 There are still knowledge gaps regarding the total amount and degree of deterioration of this habitat type.
 Detailed plans for prioritizing the streams to be restored therefore require field surveys prior to planning.
 The needs for these inventories are outlined in this chapter.
-The first overall estimates for the extent and restoration needs for this habitats (Kotiaho et al. 2015; Luhta, Ilmonen & Käkelä 2014, unpublished), and they have been elaborated further for this purpose.
+The first overall estimates for the extent and restoration needs for this habitat were given in the report of the ELITE working group on a prioritization plan for improving the status of habitats (Kotiaho et al. 2015; Luhta, Ilmonen & Käkelä 2014, unpublished), and they have been elaborated further for this purpose.
 Estimates for the Boreal region are: